Level3-REST/site/doc/patterns/metadata.md

 ---
 # Content Metadata Pattern

-[Content profile](../profiles/content.md) resources are difficult to inspect because they contain metadata that is only discoverable after the content is downloaded to the client.
-The Content Metdata pattern solves this by linking a [Content](#content-resource) resource to a [Metadata](#metadata) resource containing metadata describing the content.
+[Content profile](../profiles/content.md) resources are difficult to inspect because they contain metadata that is only discoverable after the client downloads the content.
+The Content Metadata pattern solves this by linking a [Content](#content-resource) resource to a [Metadata](#metadata-resource) resource containing metadata describing the content.
 A client can examine the metadata and then decide to download all the content.

 If the Content resource changes, the metadata may change as well to reflect new metadata values.
-If the Content resource is deleted, the related Metadata resource will also be deleted.
+If the client deletes a Content resource, it also deletes the related Metadata resource.

-Metadata's [Info](../profiles/info.md) profile means it cannot be edited or deleted directly.
+Metadata's [Info](../profiles/info.md) profile means the client cannot edit or delete the metadata directly.
 An API may wish to add user-editable resources like descriptions, tags or other information and link it to the Content resource.
 These additional resource relationships are outside the scope of this pattern.

 ![](metadata/relations.svg){: .center-image}